cmatthews3212/Employee-Payroll-Tracker/README.md

 Please note that I did not use the starter code and I attempted to write the application from scratch.

 ## Description
-This project is an learning opturnity where I get to write an application that allows me to imput employees with their first names, last names, and salaries.
+This project is a learning oportunity where I get to write an application that allows me to imput employees with their first names, last names, and salaries.
 After I finish imputing the employees they will appear on the page in a table, sorted alphabetically by  last name.
 The console will also show a random employee that is selected as well as the average of all the salaries combined.

 ## Installation
 N/A